MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/how-to-ace-your-technical-interview.md

 He earned an Associate's degree in Information Technology at the ITT Technical Institute-Marlton, NJ, and he currently works at CircleCi as a Staff Software Development Engineer.

-He teaches on his YouTube channel TechSquidTV, which has over one million video views!
+He is well-known in the Tech Twitter community and teaches on his YouTube channel TechSquidTV, which has over one million video views!

 ---